onitake/restreamer/README.md

 * Connection - an abstraction of a downstream client connection
 * Streamer - a connection broker and data dispatcher
 * server - the core program that glues the components together
+* source - simple HTTP file server (for testing, better use ffmpeg)

 Additionally, there is a packet source tool that acts as a simple web server, serving data from a file to the streaming proxy.